Full day

 Unlimited

 Our day begins with a journey into the heart of old Riyadh.
-Wander the narrow lanes of AlDirah Neighborhood.
-Continue to the bustling Souk Al-Zal, one of the city’s oldest markets, alive with the scent of oud, the sparkle of antiques, and the rich textures of handwoven carpets.
+Wander the narrow lanes of AlDirah Neighborhood, featuring a number of houses, mosques, streets, and squares built according to the urban style of the city.
+Shop at Souk Al-Zal, is one of Riyadh’s oldest markets, known for its variety of antiques, carpets, vintage items, and traditional goods.
 Next, step into history at Al Masmak Palace, the mud-brick fortress tied to the kingdom’s unification.
-Afterwards, immerse yourself in the cultural treasures of the Saudi National Museum, a world-class showcase of Arabia’s history, Islam, and heritage, then visit the elegant Murabba Palace, once home to King Abdulaziz,
+Afterwards, immerse yourself in the cultural treasures of the Saudi National Museum, a world-class showcase of Arabia’s history, Islam, and heritage, then visit the elegant Murabba Palace, was the first palace built for King Abdulaziz Bin Abdulrahman Al Saud, the Founder of the Kingdom of Saudi Arabia.

-As the day winds down, head out to Diriyah’s At-Turaif District, a UNESCO World Heritage Site and the birthplace of the first Saudi state.
+As the day winds down, head out to Diriyah’s At-Turaif District, a UNESCO World Heritage Site and the birthplace of the first Saudi state, was the first capital of the Saudi Dynasty.
+Founded in the 15th century, it bears witness to the Najdi architectural style.
 Finally, shift into Riyadh’s modern skyline with the striking the futuristic Kingdom Tower, famous for its sky bridge.

 Most travelers require a visa.
 You can apply for a tourist eVisa online, which is available for citizens of many countries.